kubernetes/community/contributors/design-proposals/autoscaling/vertical-pod-autoscaler.md

 by applying recommended resources to the Pod spec.
 Otherwise it leaves the Pod spec unchanged.

-The controller gets the recommended resources by fetching /recommendedPodResources from the Recommender.
+The controller gets the recommended resources by fetching recommended Pod resources from the Recommender.
 If the call times out or fails, the controller falls back to the recommendation cached in the VPA object.
 If this is also not available the controller lets the request pass-through with originally specified resources.